g-souvik/student-management-system/README.md

 ---

 ## 🏗️ Project Architecture
-The application follows a layered architecture to keep the code clean and maintainable.
+The application follows a **layered architecture** for better code organization and maintainability.

 - 🎮 **Controller** - Handles HTTP requests and responses.
 - ⚙️ **Service** - Contains business logic.